 The Tam O’Shanter Inn is a historic LA eatery that opened in 1922.
-Doug and I love eating at old restaurants because “if they’re old, they must be good.”
+We love eating at old restaurants because “if they’re old, they must be good.”

 We were going to a play in Atwater Village and decided to stop in for dinner before the show.
 Our knowledgeable waiter/tour guide Mark eagerly gave us a rundown of the restaurant’s curious history.

 Walt Disney loved eating at the Tam O’Shanter

-Walt Disney often ate there in the 1930’s because it was near his home and studio.
+Walt Disney was a regular customer in the 1930s because it was near his home and studio.
 He first moved to Los Angeles from Missouri in 1923 and lived for a short time with his Uncle Robert at 4405 Kingswell Ave in Los Feliz.
 He later lived with his brother Roy and then his wife in the same area.
 His studio, where he drew Mickey Mouse, was right down the street next to a coffee shop.
 I read that the old craftsman home on Kingswell is scheduled for demolition soon.

 Both Walt and Roy put a $400 deposit on an office building between Griffith Park Blvd. and Monon St. at 2719 Hyperion Ave.
 There, they started their first studio and began creating their empire from 1929 – 1939 until they outgrew it and built the current Disney Studios in Burbank.